PierreIsCoding/sdiy/LPG/README.md

 - Two channels. each channel has a simple switch for changing the decay length.

 ## How It Works
 The gate signal is converted into a very fast trigger which open and closes the vactrol by lighting its inner LED.
-Due to the capacitors near the vactrols and the vactrol itself that trigger is converted into more natrual slopy decay.
+Due to the capacitors near the vactrols and the vactrol itself that trigger is converted into more natural slopy decay.
 Furthermore the vactrols filter out higher frequencies while closing.
 Giving it a "natural" sounding effect.

 ## Build Notes